qoherent/ria-hub-docs/docs/content/.Administration/logging-config.md

 ### The "Router" logger

-The Router logger logs the following message types when Gitea's route handlers work:
+The Router logger logs the following message types when RIA Hub's route handlers work:

 - `started` messages will be logged at TRACE level
 - `polling`/`completed` routers will be logged at INFO.
 Exception: "/assets" static resource requests are also logged at TRACE.